Devin-john/TrainingNotes/Week04/Day02/GitAdvanced/merge_vs_rebase.md

-Certainly!
-Let's delve into Git merge and rebase in detail with examples to illustrate how each operation works and its impact on commit history.

 ### Git Merge

 Git merge integrates changes from one branch into another by creating a new merge commit.
 This is useful for combining work from different branches and preserving the commit history of each branch.